-WARNING: DUE TO THE WEIGHT OF THE STOVE IT IS ADVISED THAT TWO PEOPLE PERFORM THE UNPACKING AND POSITIONING.
+WARNING: DUE TO THE WEIGHT OF THE STOVE IT IS ADVISED THAT TWO PEOPLE PERFORM THE UNPACKING.

 Unpack the stove and remove packing materials.
 Open the door and remove the loose items from inside the stove.
+The stove is supplied with various removable components including the lining panels, log retainer, ash pan and handle which require checking for correct fitting.

 Before proceeding, please check contents against the following list and advise your dealer immediately if any parts are missing.
-Refer also to parts list & diagram on page 28.
+Refer also to parts list & diagram on pages 28 & 29.